SudharsanSaravanan/Hospital_Mangement_System/README.md

 ## Overview

 In healthcare facilities, managing patient priority and room allocation can be a challenging task, especially during high-demand times.
 This project addresses this by developing a **Patient Priority Management System** that:

-1. Prioritizes patients based on illness severity, age, and arrival time.
+1. Prioritizes patients based on severity, age, and arrival time.
 2. Allocates rooms based on availability and proximity.
 3. Provides patient search capabilities by unique ID and condition.

 This project leverages multiple data structures to ensure optimal efficiency and response times for each feature.

+---

 ## Features